 Personally, I cannot praise it enough!

-Here is to you, those who wonder about Kabbalah, and all of us who search: to being kind to others, to learning endlessly, to living life in Light, let’s go and read…
+Here is to you, those who asked, and all of us who search: to being kind to others, to learning endlessly, to enjoying life in Light…

 _______________________________________________________________